balena-io/pinejs/README.md

 # OMeta/JS

-OMeta/JS is a JavaScript implementation of OMeta, a object-oriented language for pattern matching.
+OMeta/JS is a JavaScript implementation of OMeta, an object-oriented language for pattern matching.

 This repository is a fork.
-I allowed myself to much to restructure the code under the common layout and make the file extensions for ease of compilation.
+I restructured the code to make compilation easier.
-There is also the NPM package and a command line utility.
+There are also NPM package and a command line utility.

-To study Ometa/JS and questions about the core is better to contact the [original repository](http://github.com/alexwarth/ometa-js/) and its author, [Alessandro Warth](http://github.com/alexwarth).
+To study Ometa/JS and ask questions about the core is better to contact the [original repository](http://github.com/alexwarth/ometa-js/) and its author, [Alessandro Warth](http://github.com/alexwarth).